 - making the proteins needed to help blood clot

 - regulating your blood sugar levels

-If this happens, it can cause a range of problems, including:
+If your liver is not functioning well, it can cause a range of problems, including:

 - feeling or being sick (nausea)

 - lowered appetite